Immunity Boosting Bites

 Tip: Fatty fish are great sources of omega-3 fats, but this nutrient can also be found in nuts and oils.
 For a mid-day snack, enjoy 1 oz. of walnuts or about 14 halves.

 As you can see, there are many options other than apples that may keep the doctor away.
-Help out your immune system by providing nutrients that it needs to thrive!
+Help out your immune system by providing nutrients it needs to thrive!
 Visit cooperclinicnutrition.com to meet with one of our Registered Dietitians today.

 Article provided by Cooper Clinic Nutrition Department.